operator-playground-io/kong-operator-tile/tutorials/create_instance_of_Kong_Operator.md

 ---
-title: Kong Operator Tutorial to create an instance of Kong Operator
+title: Kong Operator instance creation
-description: This tutorial explains how to create an instance of Kong Operator
+description: Learn how to create an instance of Kong Operator
 ---